Artchibald/WTW_107405_product_logo_template_script/README.md

 - managed to fix with    // make sure all colors are RGB, equivalent of Edit > Colors > Convert to RGB

 ```
+   // rgb
    app.executeMenuCommand('Colors9');
+   // cmyk
+   app.executeMenuCommand('Colors8');
 ```

 - The list of all these available commands can be useful for a specific task: https://community.adobe.com/t5/illustrator-discussions/a-list-of-illustrator-menu-commands-we-can-call-from-javascript/td-p/7694367

-# Briefs and other less important notes

 # To do

-- Change svg dimensions in their respective code?
 - Do we move our resize functions into reusable section at top of script?
+- Find bug: One or more colours....

 # Done

 - Create folders for all SVG, EPS, JPG,PNG and try to save them in the right place
-- Find bug: One or more colours....
 - let tasks: any = {}; line 83, better solution than any?
 - Is there a way to edit the viewbox 256 settings in each svg?
 - Convert to CMYK breaking script, not working colours undefined
 - Inverse action works with old colours not new ones
 - do cropped 16 + 24
-- documentation - reusability for other devs
+- documentation reusability for other devs
 - DONE CMYK and RGB don't match this time round!
 We blocked with a commented return.

 # Initial call brief